 Perhaps the best way of thinking about it is to consider what happens prior to the investment context: Investors, whether they are individuals or institutional decision-makers, are people, and more people in the world today have sustainability concerns.

 They are expressing those concerns more often in the decisions they make--in other words, focusing on the systemic impacts of their decisions--be they consumer choices, career decisions, or location and lifestyle choices.
-It should come as no surprise that those who are fortunate enough to be investors or who have the responsibility of being investment decision-makers for institutions increasingly want to apply a sustainability lens to their investments.
+It should come as no surprise that those who are fortunate enough to be investors or who have the responsibility of being investment decision-makers on behalf of others increasingly want to apply a sustainability lens to their investments.

-They wish to do so because they believe applying a sustainability lens to their investments can both improve their investments and improve the world.
-The two ideas are connected.
+They want to do so because they believe applying a sustainability lens to their investments can both improve their investments and improve the world.
 For investments, a sustainability lens can help control risk, and it can help identify new investment opportunities.
 For the world, a sustainability lens can help investors avoid contributing to negative outcomes and help advance positive outcomes for people and planet.

-The assumption that sustainable investing is a single unified investment approach had led to investor confusion and a mismatch between investor expectations and investment outcomes.
+The assumption that sustainable investing is a single unified investment approach has led to confusion and a mismatch between investor expectations and investment outcomes.
 It is more accurate to say that sustainable investing covers a range of approaches that are used to apply a sustainability lens to investments.